Corporal Lawrence Carthage Weathers VC (1890-1918, 28yo)

 Warrant Officer Class Two Kevin Arthur Wheatley

-Kevin Wheatley was born on 13 March 1937 at Surry Hills, New South Wales.
-At the completion of his schooling he worked as a milk carter, food steriliser, machine operator and brick burner.
-On 12 June 1956 he enlisted into the Australian Regular Army.
+Kevin Wheatley was born in Surry Hills, New South Wales on 13 March 1937.
+After completing his schooling, he worked in a variety of labouring jobs, including as a milk carter, food steriliser, machine operator, and brick burner.
+He enlisted in the Australian Regular Army on 12 June 1956.

-At the completion of recruit training he was allocated to the Royal Australian Infantry and joined the 4th Battalion, Royal Australian Regiment, and in March 1957 transferred to the 3rd Battalion.
-After service in the Malayan Emergency he transferred to the 2nd Battalion in August 1959 followed by the 1st Battalion in June 1961.
-In January 1964 he was promoted to Sergeant and in August, temporary Warrant Officer Class Two.
+Following recruit training, Wheatley was posted to the Royal Australian Infantry and initially joined the 4th Battalion, Royal Australian Regiment.
+In March 1957, he transferred to the 3rd Battalion and later served during the Malayan Emergency.
+His subsequent postings included the 2nd Battalion in August 1959 and the 1st Battalion in June 1961.
+He was promoted to Sergeant in January 1964 and held the temporary rank of Warrant Officer Class Two by August that year.

 Sergeant John Woods Whittle VC, DCM (1882-1946, 63yo)